antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 We also found that another 8k developers are watching these same repos, which effectively doubles the count.
 We believe that these developers watch these repos to either find that first opportunity to contribute or want to stay up-to-date on the project as part of their approach to .NET Core adoption.

 At this point, nearly half of all pull requests for .NET Core related projects (e.g. corefx, coreclr) come from the community.
 That's up from 20% one year ago.
 The momentum has been incredible.
+Check out the set of [developers who contributed pull requests](https://github.com/dotnet/core/blob/master/release-notes/1.0/1.0.0-contributor-list.md) that were merged to the product.
+Thanks!

 Here's the breakdown of developers that created pull requests, created issues or made comments in any one of the .NET Core related repos, per organization, as determined by using the GitHub API: